dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ## Purpose of DataJoint

+**DataJoint is a framework that transforms relational databases into computational engines for scientific workflows.**

-**DataJoint extends the relational database model into a computational database**, where some tables store **raw inputs**, while others define **computations and store computed results**.
-This approach enables **structured, scalable, and reproducible** scientific data processing.
+At its core, **DataJoint extends the traditional relational data model into a _computational database_**, where some tables contain raw input data, while others define computations and store their results.

-A **computational database** serves as a **scientific data pipeline**, explicitly defining dependencies between **data acquisition, transformation, and analysis**.
-DataJoint ensures **data integrity**, supports **ACID-compliant transactions**, and integrates seamlessly with **Python**.
-It also extends relational databases to manage **complex scientific data types** (e.g., multidimensional arrays) and embeds computations via **foreign-key dependencies**.

-By combining the rigor of **relational databases** with **built-in computational workflows**, DataJoint empowers researchers to **design, implement, and share scalable, reproducible data pipelines**.
+This makes it possible to express entire scientific workflows—data acquisition, transformation, analysis—as structured, executable pipelines directly within the database.

+In this architecture, the database becomes more than a storage system.
+It becomes a **living pipeline** that encodes the logic and lineage of scientific work:

+- **Structured**: with explicit schema and clear data relationships
+- **Scalable**: supporting high-throughput, high-dimensional experimental data
+- **Reproducible**: with every step recorded, auditable, and rerunnable

+DataJoint maintains the rigor of relational databases—ensuring **data integrity, ACID-compliant transactions, and declarative query logic**—but extends their scope to meet the demands of modern science:

+- **Computations become first-class citizens** in the schema, tied to data via dependency graphs
+- Complex scientific data types (e.g., multidimensional arrays, images, time series) are modeled and managed natively
+- Data pipelines are encoded explicitly, enabling automation, parallelism, and long-term reproducibility

+This opens up powerful new capabilities for scientific teams: collaborative development of shared workflows, automated processing at scale, and systematic management of data provenance.

+Just as spreadsheet formulas allow for structured, cascading transformations of data, **DataJoint enables scientists to define and automate sophisticated data workflows**—but at the scale of institutions, consortia, and national data infrastructures.

+By unifying computational logic and relational data modeling, **DataJoint provides a foundation for building high-integrity, high-performance scientific data ecosystems.**

 ## Open-Source Development

+This document specifies DataJoint as an open standard DataJoint as an open standard.
+The implementation of many of its components is conducted in open source, although some component may be developed privately while still claiming compliance to this standard.

-This document specifies the **DataJoint open-source framework**, a **free, Python-based library and API** that enables scientists to design, manage, and query relational data pipelines.
+The reference implementation is centered around [DataJoint-Python](https://github.com/datajont/datajoint-python), which implements a **free, Python-based library and API** that enables scientists to design, manage, and query relational data pipelines.
 It provides tools for **defining schemas, tracking dependencies, and integrating computations**.

-What is not included in the open-source framework?

 Setting up a fully operational scientific pipeline requires configuring **databases, object storage, compute infrastructure, and workflow automation**.